30 Day Extensions

-Any person receiving a citation may request time to pay his/her fine by completing a financial affidavit.
-Use of the payment plan or extension may result in a guilty conviction as required by law and may result in State surcharges.
+Use of the 30 day extension to pay will result in a guilty conviction as required by law, and may result in State surcharges.
 You will be required to:

 - Bring a state issued Identification Card or Driver’s License (If you cannot provide one you may be required to appear at a schedule court date)

 - Fill out a financial affidavit (Information provided is subject to verification) incomplete affidavits will not be accepted and your request will be denied

 - Interview may be conducted based on the information you have provided to determine your eligibility to pay

 - At the time of your request $100 is required minimum down to begin payment plan

 The amount of payments and due dates will be determined by the clerk.
 It is your responsibility to notify the court if you are unable to pay within the time allowed.
 You may request a court date and have an opportunity to explain your circumstances to the Judge if you need additional time to pay.

 The Judge shall inquire if you have sufficient resources to pay all or part of the fine and costs and, if Judge determines that you do not, the Judge shall determine that fine and costs should be:

 - Paid on time payment plan